-By default, IGEL OS has a local web browser (Firefox) installed, even if no web browser session is configured.
+By default, IGEL OS has a local web browser (Firefox and Chromium) installed, even if no web browser session is configured.
 To remove the browser:

-- 1. In the IGEL Setup go to System > Firmware Customization > Features. - 2.
-Uncheck the Local Browser (Firefox) feature. - 3.
+- 1. In the IGEL Setup, go to System > Firmware Customization > Features. - 2.
+Uncheck the Local Browser (Firefox) and Local browser (Chromium) feature. - 3.
 Click Apply. - 4.
 Reboot the device.